Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Introduction

-Consequently, there is a need for IQA datasets that contain more subjectively rated face images.
-Note that our IQA on human faces is different from face image quality assessment in biometrics community~\cite{grother2020ongoing,schlett2021face}, where quality is a form of utility for biometric systems, i.e., recognition or identification of a face image.
-We aim to create predictive models (metrics) for generic face image quality assessment, where the quality relates to the level of degradation introduced by an imaging system during capture, processing, storage, compression, and display of face images~\cite{liu2019pre,sun2022graphiqa}.
+Note that GFIQA differs from the definition of face image quality assessment in the biometrics community~\cite{grother2020ongoing,schlett2021face}, where quality is a form of utility for biometric systems such as identification of a face image.
+Recently, \cite{tian2022generalized} also proposed a method to assess the visual quality of face images; however, they focused on GAN-generated face images, which address the quality assessment related to image synthesis models.
+Different from the above, for GFIQA, we aim to create predictive models (metrics) for in-the-wild face image quality assessment, where the quality relates to the degradation factors existing in the real world.
+The factors include the degradation introduced by an imaging system during capturing, processing, storage, compression, and display of face images~\cite{liu2019pre,sun2022graphiqa}.

-There are several potential applications of generic face image quality assessment (GFIQA): \begin{enumerate} \item In terms of generalized IQA, GFIQA can be used to improve model predictions.
-It has been demonstrated that the human visual system (HVS) is extremely sensitive to faces~\cite{ro2001changing,theeuwes2006faces}.
-An accurate face IQA metric could benefit the generalized IQA task. \item In terms of face recognition, GFIQA can be used to boost face recognition performance.
-Face images with quality scores below a set threshold can be rejected during the acquisition process, which decreases the error rate in face recognition applications. \item GFIQA can also be used in practical applications such as album optimization.
-For example, when importing photos from a digital camera, memory card, scanner, or computer hard disk to the digital photo album, face image quality can be used as a reference to make acceptance or rejection decisions.